National emblem of Azerbaijan: Meaning

 The colours used in composing the emblem are taken from the national flag.
 The green represents Islam; red represents the development and democracy of Azerbaijan, and blue represents that the Azerbaijanis are a Turkic people.
 The eight-pointed star (octagram) itself stands for the eight branches of the Turkic peoples, and between each point of the star, there is a smaller yellow circle found.

 The National Emblem symbolizes the independence of Azerbaijan.
 It is the image of an oriental shield and a semicircle formed by the branches of an oak-tree and ears resting on it.
-The shield contains the image of the word "Allah" written in Arabic in the shape of a fire that draws allusion to Azerbaijan's adopted motto, the "land of fire" – in the center of an eight-point star against a background of the colours of the National flag.
+The shield contains the word Allah written in Arabic in the shape of a fire that draws allusion to Azerbaijan's adopted motto, the "land of fire" – in the center of an eight-point star against a background of the colours of the National flag.